hugoShaka/ansible-mailserver/docs/certs.rst

 -------------------

 Those certs should be trusted by the client (MX or MUA).
-For testing setups we're using self-signed certificates, for productions ones letsencrypt is used.
+For testing setups we're using self-signed certificates, for production ones letsencrypt is used.

 Depending on what protocol is used to contact the server the client will ask